ocpi/ocpi/credentials.md

 ### Registration

-To register a CPO in a eMSP platform (or vice versa), the CPO must create a unique token that can be used for authenticating the eMSP.
-This token along with the versions endpoint will have to be sent to the eMSP in some secure way that is outside the scope of this protocol.
+To register a CPO in an eMSP platform (or vice versa), the CPO must create a unique token that can be used for authenticating the eMSP.
+This token along with the versions endpoint should be sent to the eMSP in a secure way that is outside the scope of this protocol.

 `TOKEN_A` is given offline, after registration store the `TOKEN_C` which will be used in future exchanges.